 He himself admits once he has the complete jewel, he's not sure what to do with it, largely because all the things he wanted it for, he either already has now or doesn't need or want them anymore.
 He decides to just use the jewel's power to kill Inuyasha, and since he's spent so long fighting Inuyasha, he admits outright he's not sure what he's gonna do after that.
 It says something of how long the series runs that the Big Bad loses track of exactly why he's the Big Bad.

 Kagome confronting Naraku near the end and making the unusually astute guess that The Shikon no Tama did not grant Naraku's wish is really one of the best moments of the series.
-Naraku states more explicitly at the moment of his death, that his wish was for Kikyou's love, and the possibility of being with her in the afterlife, which the Shikon no Tama could not give him.
-Failing this, he instead planned to replace Magatsuhi and Midoriko with himself and Kagome, by wishing to become part of the Shikon no Tama and by using the stolen Meidou to trap Kagome with the Shikon no Tama.
+Naraku states more explicitly at the moment of his death, that his wish was to have Kikyou's heart, and the possibility of being with her in the afterlife, which the Shikon no Tama could not give him.
+Failing this, he instead planned to replace Midoriko and the youkai with himself and Kagome, by wishing to become part of the Shikon no Tama and by using the stolen Meidou to trap Kagome with the Shikon no Tama.
 (This of course was really the wish of the Shikon no Tama itself.)
 The (uncertain) implication is that Kagome could not be trapped in the Shikon no Tama unless she made a wish on it, and any wish would do except for the wish for the Shikon no Tama to be destroyed.